 As you can see from my site, I am a big “SELF HELP” kind of guy.
 Whatever you can do on your own to help your cause, by all means do it.
 Relying on doctors to keep our population healthy has, at least with chronic inflammatory diseases, proven to be a completely UNSUSTAINABLE disaster.
 That’s why I really like the idea of someone creating a tool and providing structured directions for its use.
 Whether using Ashley’s fascia blasting tool or something similar, a couple of cautions are in order.

 First, I think people who use the Fascia Blaster or similar devices in the neck region (I saw a video of a woman working her SCM’S on YouTube) need to be aware of the potential for VASOVAGAL RESPONSES.
-I might go a few months and not see a VVR in my clinic, and then the other day I saw two in an afternoon (I actually saw one yesterday in my first patient of the morning as well).
+I might go a few months and not see a VVR in my clinic, and then the other day I saw two in an afternoon (and then saw another one yesterday in my first patient of the morning).